Skip to content

 Our commitment to the energy transition and attention to the communities and territories where our plants are located are reflected in the positive impacts our assets generate on biodiversity and ecosystems in general.
 An example is the contribution of our reservoir-based hydroelectric plants, which we use as support during drought periods, or the use of locally available materials derived from forest cleaning activities, used as fuel for our heat generation plants for our industrial customers or in our district heating plants.
 Additionally, we pay great attention to the role of agrivoltaics, which can create synergy between energy, new technologies, agriculture and the reduction of environmental impact, also protecting local communities and their activities.

 We periodically update the analysis of ecological vulnerability and biodiversity risk, taking into account new plants that enter the scope of activities.
-During 2024, we developed and made available to all business lines a guideline for the application of Nature-Based Solutions (NBS) for environmental improvement measures, consisting of:
+From 2024, we developed and made available to all business lines a guideline for the application of Nature-Based Solutions (NBS) for environmental improvement measures, consisting of:

 • A catalog of mitigation and environmental improvement measures by plant type, resulting from benchmarking company practices against national and international best practices;